OsteoArticular Sepsis in Intensive Care unitS

 - • Patient at least 18 years old.

-- • Stay in critical care (intensive care or continuing care) between 2018 and 2021 of at least 48 hours, with the principal or associated diagnosis of an osteoarticular
+- • Hospitalization in critical care (intensive care unit or continuing care unit) between 2018 and 2022 of at least 48 hours, with prosthetic joint infection (hip, knee or shoulder prosthesis infection) as the main or associated diagnosis.

 - Exclusion Criteria: